JacobAgerbo/MSMM_2024/README.md

 ## Data Preparation
 Before running Anvi'o, make sure you have the necessary metagenomic data ready.
 In our case, we use an EU-based data portal for multi omics analysis of host-microbe interactions in domesticated chicken and Atlantic salmon.
 This portal includes raw sequencing reads, assembly files, and any other relevant data for your analysis.

-For more information and detailed documentation, refer to the [Data portal](https://www.holofooddata.org/).
+For more information and detailed documentation, refer to the [HoloFood Data portal](https://www.holofooddata.org/).

 From the portal we can get ENA accessions and MAGs.
 Now lets download samples and the MAGs.